jklamerus/local-api/README.md

 ```

 ### Use static examples
-To run LocalAPI with your own predefined examples (not generated based on templates), use `--no-examples` argument
+To run LocalAPI with your own predefined examples (not generated from templates), use `--no-examples` argument

 ```
 localapi run --no-examples raml_example_file.raml